3 dogs, 5 cats and 2 mini pigs

 Every three years.
 The longest duration vaccination allowed in Omaha is good for three years.
 However, animals must always be current.
 Therefore, if you opt for a shorter duration shot, you must update appropriately.

 Yes, by city ordinance you must clean up after your pet.

-Dogs in Omaha are required to be on leash or confined in a yard at all times.
+Dogs and mini pigs in Omaha are required to be on leash or confined in a yard at all times.
 There currently is no leash law for cats.
-Dogs and cats that are not microchipped are required to wear collars and tags.
+Dogs, cats and mini pigs that are not microchipped are required to wear collars and tags.